anandav/PaperTrade/README.md

 > :warning: Authentication and Authorization in not implemeted, will implement SSO(SAML/OAuth) support in future.

-> :warning: Delete functionality won't ask for conformation.
+> :warning: Delete functionality won't ask for conformation, use 'double click' to delete.